Farmer

 1. Conducting a needs assessment to determine the specific food-related challenges and vulnerabilities of the target communities, including factors such as food insecurity, malnutrition, and access to healthy and culturally appropriate foods.

 2. Engaging with local stakeholders, including the municipality, the kindergarten administration, farmers, schools, community organizations, and government agencies, to build partnerships and networks that can support the project's goals.
+Established partnership with the Ministry of Labour and Social Affairs, UNICEF, Eduland and the pilot kindergarten with special emphasis on the kindergarten “Our Future” in Prilep, for the kick-off of our Living Lab.

 3. Developing a detailed project plan that outlines the goals, objectives, activities, timeline, and budget for the project, as well as the roles and responsibilities of the project team and stakeholders.

 5. Monitoring and evaluating the project's progress and impact, using both quantitative and qualitative methods, to determine the effectiveness of the interventions and identify areas for improvement.
+Implemented pre-intervention questionnaire, aiming to collect and analyze the perceptions and personal definitions regarding quality and sustainable food; In addition, to examine the existing nutritional practices in the kindergarten as well as to explore the opinion of the respondents when it comes to the food served in the institution for pre-school education.

 Prilep image